Did you know that English conversation can take you on a fun adventure?

 In fact, getting comfortable speaking with strangers is a great way to boost your speaking skills and confidence level in English.

-If you enjoy learning native English used in everyday life, you’ll love the FluentU English YouTube channel.
-It’s your insider’s guide into the wonderful world of daily spoken English, native content and more!
+If you enjoy learning native English used in everyday life with videos like this, you’ll love FluentU’s English YouTube channel.
+It’s your insider’s guide into the wonderful world of daily spoken English, native content and more, so don’t hesitate (doubt) to subscribe today!

 Let’s start with informal greetings.
-Here is how you can say hello:
+Here’s how you can say hello:

 (A universal greeting that works for every conversation.)